tomakita/RetroCheck/README.md

 ![Release](https://github.com/tomakita/retrocheck/workflows/Release/badge.svg)

 RetroCheck is a tool that makes it easier to test systems that would otherwise be hard or impossible to write automated tests for.
-When testing a system using RetroCheck, you specify a data model and correctness properties for your system, and RetroCheck generates instances of that data model and uses them to exercise your system and check the correctness properties that you specified.
+When testing a system using RetroCheck, you first associate assertions with functions in the system under test, and you then specify a data model for that system.
+RetroCheck will then generate instances of that data model and use them to exercise your system and to execute the assertions that you specified.

 For those who are familiar with [property-based testing](https://fsharpforfunandprofit.com/posts/property-based-testing/), RetroCheck could be described as property-based testing in which tests are composable, and in which dependent data generation is supported.